willmorrison1/DART-atmos-corr/tutorials/Band-calculation/README.md

 <!-- $$L = \int_{\lambda=7\mu m}^{\lambda=14\mu m} d\lambda~R_\lambda B_\lambda(T)$$ -->
 ![LtoT_LUT](README_files/figure-misc/Tex2Img_1.png)

 where _L_ is the band radiance, _R_ is the spectral response function and _B_ is the planck function.
-Across a range of temperatures, a polynomial can be fitted to find a temperature for _L_ that is shown in the above figure.
+Across a range of temperatures, a polynomial regression can befound with _L_.